Updated September 2023

 The most obvious benefit of security cameras and smart technology devices, such as motion or sound detectors, is their ability to keep an eye on your home, especially if your home is far from where you live.

-In the off season, these devices can deter vandals and thieves.
-Or, if a pipe bursts, humidity sensors can detect extraordinary moisture and alert you, potentially saving your home from major damage.
+These devices can deter vandals and thieves.
+Or, if a pipe bursts, humidity sensors can detect extraordinary moisture and alert you, potentially saving your home from major and expensive damage.

 Many homeowners turn off their security cameras during the rental season and inform their guests that their purpose is just for off-season security.